vdrvar/sport_certs/README.md

 ## About Me

-I'm passionate about running and have participated in various marathons and half marathons, pushing my limits and achieving personal milestones.
+I'm passionate about running and have participated in several half marathons and a marathon, pushing my limits and achieving personal milestones.

 ## Repository Structure